seL4/docs/Debugging_userspace_threads.md

         through the debug coprocessor.

-Caveat lector: If you compile the kernel with support for the debug API, and your ARM platform doesn't support it, '''your kernel will abort at boot''', with a message (or without a message if you are compiling the kernel in release mode (CONFIG_DEBUG_BUILD=n)).
+Caveat lector: If you compile the kernel with support for the debug API, and your ARM platform doesn't support it, **your kernel will abort at boot**, with a message (or without a message if you are compiling the kernel in release mode (CONFIG_DEBUG_BUILD=n)).

 ## Summary of the invocations